Eastern Libya forces say they have found missing uranium | Law-Order

 Mahjoub said the site was a warehouse towards the border with Chad that the IAEA visited in 2020 and sealed with red wax.
 The barrels were found about 5 km (3 miles) from the warehouse, he added.
 He speculated that a group from Chad had raided the warehouse and taken the barrels hoping they might contain weapons or ammunition, but had abandoned them.

-The IAEA said it was aware of media reports that the material has been found and was working to verify them.
+The IAEA did not immediately respond to a request for comment on Mahjoub's statement.
 It told member states that the uranium ore concentrate had been at a site not under government control requiring complex logistics to reach.
 It said the missing uranium could represent a radiological and nuclear security concern.

 The LNA, commanded by Khalifa Haftar, was at war with western forces from 2014-20 and launched an assault on Tripoli in 2019 to try to take control of government there.
 Since that bout of conflict ended with a ceasefire, the political process aimed at reuniting Libya has stalled and eastern factions reject the legitimacy of the internationally recognised administration in Tripoli.